ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 maintained by Steve Saliman.

 ## News
+### August 20, 2019
+Liquiabse version 3.7.0 is out, but it has caused a couple of issues with the Groovy DSL.
+If you use one of the following, you won't be able to upgrade to Liquibase 3.7.0:
+- `include` or `includeAll` in a change log: Liquibase has changed method signatures of these methods.
+I have a workaround for it that will be released in the next version of the DSL.
+- 4 new attributes have been added to constraints, but the Groovy DSL can't work with them because of how they were implemented.
+I've submitted a pull request that fixes the issue.

+As soon as Liquibase 3.7.1 is released, I'll release a version of the Groovy DSL that supports it.
+We apologize for the inconvenience.

 ### March 3, 2019
 Release 2.0.3 is a minor release that fixes some unit tests on Windows and